rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 Psalm 82

+## Messianic Age

-there are actual effects today and clear evidence that we are living in the messianic age. who doesn't know the name Christ, or Yaweh is Christ ruling, or not? we have heretics, which is different, arguably better, than pagans.
+there are actual effects today and clear evidence that we are living in the messianic age. who doesn't know the name Christ, or the name "Yahweh" referencing the concept of a creator, monotheistic God who spoke the world into being. is Christ ruling, or not? are we waiting for the second coming of Christ? or are we waiting for something else?

+we have heretics, which is different, arguably better, than pagans.

 even anti-Christians use a Christian ethic to judge and criticize Christianity.
 Our entire notion of universal human rights and dignity...

+## Heretical or not?

 chiliasm was condemned by the early church.
-It was considered a christological error and thus not heretical, although many heretical views are related to chiliasm. it is at worst an eschatological error.
+It was not considered a christological error and thus not heretical, although many heretical views are related to chiliasm.

- # amillenialism

-like "partial preterism", we perhaps shouldn't dignify Millennialism as doctrine, but it's arguably not heretical...

-e.g., we don't say apelagianism, anestorianism, or aarianism, or we don't call Calvinism aarminianism.

-amillenialism should perhaps just be called "biblical view" or the "orthodox view" as it requires no eisegesis and can ve understood exegetically.
+By itself, t is an eschatological error, and not necessarily heretical.